Oliver's Cornwall

 Trebah Garden

 The renowned Fox family had a hand in the creation of many of Cornwall's finest gardens.
 Trebah, created by Charles Fox during the 1820s and 30s, is a casual and colourful semi-wild 'ravine' garden of some 25 acres, dropping 200 feet down a sheltered valley to a private beach on the broad estuary of the peaceful Helford River.
 After some 50 years of neglect, the Hibbert family began restoring Trebah in 1980.
 It is a garden of many parts and really merits the best part of a morning or afternoon to do it full justice.
-A Visitor Centre - with shop, café and gallery - is in the form of a tea planter's bungalow.
+An impressive Visitor Centre - with shop, café and art gallery - is in the form of a tea planter's bungalow.
 Trebah’s essence is of Cornish Spring Garden - magnolias, camellias, azaleas and giant rhodos - but it is much more.
 Central in the ravine, a stream garden meanders through ponds and water gardens to the beach on the Helford River; around it are first bamboos, tree ferns and Chusan palms, later a sea of hydrangeas, brilliant in summer.
 High paths along the ravine offer glorious viewpoints and superb overviews.
-Ample car parking.
-The National Trust's contrasting Glendurgan is nearby.
+There is ample car parking.
+The National Trust's enjoyable and contrasting Glendurgan is very close by.
+For American interest at Trebah see the box below.

 Return to Top